Applied Behavior Analysis Therapy (ABA Therapy)

 Is ABA Therapy covered by Culinary insurance?

 Yes.
-ABA Therapy is covered for pediatric patients from age 2 up to age 6 when provided by an in-network ABA Therapy provider.
+ABA Therapy is covered for dependent children from age 2 up to age 6 when provided by an in-network ABA Therapy provider.

 What is my patient’s copay for ABA Therapy?